muratk3n/thirdwave/en/2015/04/predicting-2016-presidential-election.md

 For the first scenario Hillary's chances of winning are between 43% and 52%, likely loss.
-The second one at 3% growth and net popularity 10 makes it a toss-up, better campaigner, the one with the better plan can win (or you can pull a Dubya and steal the election).
+The second one at 3% growth and net popularity 10 makes it a toss-up, better campaigner, the one with the better plan can win.
 Third is better for Dems.

 It is interesting to note that Bill Clinton, known as a good campaigner, had significant advantages going into the 1992